hoffyboy/blocitoff/README.md

 # Features:

-  * Custom Authentication system,
+  * Custom Authentication system
-  * Custom Authorization system,
+  * Custom Authorization system
-  * Automated deletion of expired tasks, thanks to the [Whenever](https://github.com/javan/whenever) gem,
+  * Automated deletion of expired tasks, thanks to the [Whenever](https://github.com/javan/whenever) gem
-  * Users can update their profile information,
+  * Users can update their profile information
-  * Makes you a more organized person!
+  * Gets you a more organized person

 # Setup and Configuration